CoBrALab/PUB-MRF/README.md

+#PUB-MRF: a novel probabilistic method for label fusion in brain segmentation pipelines

 The PUB-MRF algorithm uses a Markov Random Field model to update the label probabilities obtained with a multi-atlas registration method.
 In particular, the algorithm has been tested extensively with MAGeT-Brain.